-About two weeks ago, a Reddit post asked for help on a research study at Johns Hopkins University in Baltimore.
-A researcher needed vapers to take part as paid volunteers.
+Last year, a post on a Reddit vaping thread asked for help on a Johns Hopkins University medical study in Baltimore.
+The researcher was seeking vapers to take part as paid volunteers.

 “I am a study coordinator at Johns Hopkins University,” the post began.
 “Our study, VAPORS, is researching the long term effects of e-cigarettes/vapes on our participant’s oral, lung, and cardiovascular health.
 We are looking for participants who use e-cigs but do not smoke cigarettes….Our study includes compensation for your participation, and we even provide participants with Fitbits to track physical activity.
 If you have any questions about the study just email or pm me and I will be happy to answer.
 Since I am researching the effects of vaping, I would like to get more involved in it.
 So if anyone has any suggestions let me know.
 Thanks for reading this!
 Also thanks to the mods for letting me post this.”